-†The subjects listed are compulsory for students who begin their course in 1988.
-Students who began their course before 1988 should consult the handbook of the year in which they commenced their law studies for the compulsory subjects which apply to them.
+† The subjects listed are computed for students who begin their course in 1995.
+Students who begin their course before 1999 should consult the handbook of the year in which they commenced their law studies for the computed y subjects which apply to them.